Fort Bribie

 BATTERY OBSERVATION POST (BOP)

 As with all counter-bombardment batteries, the Battery Observation Posts used in Australian Coastal Defence in WW2 was displaced from the guns.
 This was to remove it from the flash, blast, vibration and noise of the guns firing as well as gaining height for the depression range finder (DRF).
 Like all BOPs, it was housed in a concrete blockhouse with a cantilevered flat roof giving an observation window opening which allowed an unobstructed 200 degree arc for range-finding and observing instruments.
+It was located about 25 metres to the north of the Mine Control Huts.

-The staff of the BPR was four: the Battery Commander (who would wear a head and breast set for communication with the BPR), the Battery Commander's assistant who would record orders and fall-of-shot; Fire Command telephonist, Inclination Officer who would also wear head and breast set for communication with the BPR.
+The staff of the BOP was four: the Battery Commander (who would wear a head and breast set for communication with the BPR), the Battery Commander's assistant who would record orders and fall-of-shot; Fire Command telephonist, Inclination Officer who would also wear head and breast set for communication with the BPR.

 The following were housed in the BOP: depression range finder, indicator (time of flight), decoder (fall-of-shot), stereoscopic telescopes (2 pairs), four desk/stools (one for each operator).
 They also had various manuals: tide tables, ship and aircraft recognition codes; message log; log of sightings; Fire Commander's Standing Orders; silhouettes of own and enemy warships and aircraft; International Code of Signals; Jane's Fighting Ships; Coastal Artillery Training Volume 3.
+On an 8' high cement platform at the base of the tower was the room for the Barr and Stroud Rangefinder.
+It was made of fibro and had canvas curtains.

 The photos below shows a Rangefinder and DRF in use.
 Note: good photos can also be found in AWM archives: photos 63471 and 63470.

-M1910 azimuth telescope Rangefinder is being used on the left and a Model 1907 Depression Position Finder (DPF) - also called a Depression Range Finder (DRF) - is on the right.
+Left: A 9' Barr and Stroud Rangefinder.
+Right: An observation detail in the BOP at Fort MacArthur, Los Angeles in 1944.
+An M1910 azimuth telescope Rangefinder is being used on the left and a Model 1907 Depression Position Finder (DPF) - also called a Depression Range Finder (DRF) - is on the right.

 SIGNALS OPERATION ROOM (SOR)

-Left: SOR - view of the NW corner.
+SOR - view of the NW corner.
 At the top corner is the top of the steps (see below).

-Left: hole in the blast-proof western wall to let water out.
-Right: steps leading down to entrance.
+Steps leading down to entrance.
 Photo was taken just inside the hole.

-Left: NE corner inside.
+NE corner inside.
 Outline of equipment (and black moths) can be seen.
 Water level on wall and sand on floor is obvious sign of flooding.
-Right: Western internal wall with hole made to let the water out clearly visible past entrance door.
+Western internal wall with hole made to let the water out clearly visible past entrance door.
 Note hook in ceiling.
 The door frame is made of beautiful silky oak and is still there.
 In 1943, the Australian Womens' Army Service (AWAS) began to provide staff for the signals room.

 BATTERY PLOTTING ROOM (BPR)